DISCOVER the 7th continent on a

 Round trip economy air fare* is included in the cruise fare.

-An air credit of $1,000.00 per person (subject to change) will be provided for any traveler handling their own air itinerary.
+An air credit of $1,500.00 per person (subject to change) will be provided for any traveler handling their own air itinerary and roundtrip airport transfers would be forfeited.

 Final Payment is due 120 days prior to sailing.